jemalbrins/docs/readme.md

 Replace 9123 with an unusued port, if you already have something running there.
 Then visit http://localhost:9123 in your browser to see the local copy of the docs.

-To build your changes and deploy to staging (docs.beta.tribapps.com), from the root directory:
+To build your changes and deploy to staging (http://docs.beta.tribapps.com), from the root
+directory:

     ./staging_deploy.sh

-To do the same for production:
+To do the same for production (http://docs.tribapps.com):

     ./production_deploy.sh